Eligibility and Exclusions

-- Applicant organizations must either be 501(c)(3) pubic charities in good standing with a determination letter from the IRS, or tax exempt faith-based organizations, schools and instruments of government that meet our other guidelines.
+- Applicant organizations must either be a 501(c)(3) pubic charity in good standing with a determination letter from the IRS, or a tax exempt faith-based organization, school or government entity that meets our other guidelines.

 - We do not accept proposals that simply aim to replace other sources of funding such as government support or insurance.

 - Toledo, Ohio area organizations working in the area of Mental Health may be eligible for grants through our Donor Advised Fund at the Toledo Community Foundation.
 Please visit www.toledocf.org for information.

-- Applicants must be able to comply with all narrative and financial reporting requirements as outlined in our Application Instructions or Grant Agreements.
+- Applicants must comply with all narrative and financial reporting requirements as outlined in our Application Instructions and Grant Agreements.